 Mayank Singal is a Physician Epidemiologist at the BC Centre for Disease Control, where he leads the vector-borne and zoonotics diseases portfolio.

-Stephanie Dion is the Public Health Manager for the Communicable Diseases and Immunization Service Line at the BC Centre for Disease Control.
+Stephanie Dion (Past participant) is the Public Health Manager for the Communicable Diseases and Immunization Service Line at the BC Centre for Disease Control.

 Theresa Burns is a veterinary epidemiologist (DVM, MSc, PhD).
 Over her career, Theresa has had the opportunity to use methods from multiple disciplines to understand complex issues at the interface of human-animal-environmental health in Canada and in other countries.
 She is very interested in fully understanding systems and stakeholder perspectives in order to develop real-world solutions to complex problems.